 What are enterprise integration patterns?

 Enterprise Integration Patterns (EIPs) refer to a set of standard patterns describing the common challenges faced in integrating various systems within an overall enterprise architecture framework.
-These patterns present the standard solution to the sophisticated integration issues, namely: the message routing, data transformation and the protocols translation.
+These patterns present the standard solution to sophisticated integration issues, namely: message routing, data transformation and protocol translation.

 How do you create integration?